Listen to an audio file of this tool.

 Now Is the Right Time!

 Children, teens, and adults experience stress.
 Stress can be a positive force giving extra energy when needed.
-But, your response to stress can also have negative effects causing family arguments, preventing children/teens from taking important and necessary risks, and even creating physical symptoms like headaches and stomach aches.
+But, your response to stress can also have negative effects causing family arguments, preventing 14-year-old children/teens from taking important and necessary risks, and even creating physical symptoms like headaches and stomach aches.

 As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
 Helping your child/teen learn to manage stress is an important skill they will use throughout their life.
-Children/Teens ages 11 to 14 are in the process of learning to manage their strong feelings, understanding the increased expectations of them at home, growing friendships, and attempting to meet academic performance standards.
+Children/Teens age 14 are in the process of learning to manage their strong feelings, understanding the increased expectations of them at home, growing friendships, and attempting to meet academic performance standards.
 All these new experiences can cause stress, and this stress is normal.
 But, how they learn to deal with it can advance their development or harm their development.
 And, your support and guidance matter greatly.

 According to a recent national survey of U.S. children ages 6 to 12, 79% said that they worry.1 Children/Teens care about what and who they encounter day to day and also are affected by larger news stories and global events that could impact their lives.